passageidentity/passage-react-native/README.md

 ### Native passkey authentication for your React Native app
 ## Welcome!
 Integrating passkey technology can be really hard.
-That's why we built the Passage React Native SDK - to make passkey authentication easy for you and your users, all in a native Android and iOS experience.
+That's why we built the Passage Complete React Native SDK - to make passkey authentication easy for you and your users, all in a native Android and iOS experience.

 <img width="1069" alt="Passage React Native" src="https://storage.googleapis.com/passage-docs/passage_react_native.png">